dzeke/ColoradoRiverCoding/ModelMusings/README.md

 ### Quick download link: [Pilot flex accounting to encourage more water conservation in a combined Lake Powell-Lake Mead system](https://github.com/dzeke/ColoradoRiverCoding/raw/main/ModelMusings/PilotFlexAccounting-CombinedPowellMead.xlsx)

 **The purpose of the interactive models in this Github repository are to provoke thought and discussion** about renegotiations of operations for Lake Powell and Lake Mead.
-More specifically: how to convert a shrinking pie (lose-lose) environmental conflict -- our Colorado River basin becoming more arid -- into more positive processes?
+More specifically: how to convert a shrinking pie (lose-lose) water conflict -- our Colorado River basin becoming more arid -- into more positive processes for people and endangered fish?
 Links to existing Lake Powell and Lake Mead operations:

  * [2007 Interim Guidelines](https://www.usbr.gov/lc/region/programs/strategies/RecordofDecision.pdf).
  * [2019 Drought Contingency Plans](https://www.usbr.gov/dcp/finaldocs.html). **Both operations expire in 2026**.